gomeddo/GoMeddo-Appointment-Scheduling-and-Registration/README.md

    - Define reservation types that correspond to different appointment types (e.g., "checkup").

-5. **Create Custom Fields Under the Resource Object**:
+5. **Create Custom Fields Under the Objects**:

-   - Add the following custom fields to provide detailed information about each dental clinic:
+   - Add the following custom fields to the resource object *"Building"* to provide detailed information about each dental clinic:

      - `Dentist_City__c` (Formula Text Field)
      - `Dentist_Location__c` (Long Text Area Field)
      - `Dentist_Rating__c` (Number Field)
      - `B25__Image_Url__c` (URL Field)
      - `B25__Default_Price__c` (Currency Field)

+   - Add the following custom fields to the contact object provide a message for each dentist:

+     - `Dentist_Message__c` (Long Text Area Field)

 Note:
 - Ensure that each resource in GoMeddo is marked as '**_isActive_**' and '**_Api Visible_**' to be displayed and available through the API.